Prince Kuhio Plaza: History

 On August 5, 2002, General Growth acquired the 50% interest in the mall that was owned by Homart Development Company, bringing its ownership in the mall to 100%.

-In 2001, Macy's acquired the Liberty House store at the mall, followed by JCPenney two years later for the men's, children's, and home store.
+In 2001, Macy's acquired the Liberty House store at the mall, followed by acquiring the vacant JCPenney space two years later for its men's, children's, and home store.

 In 2004, the owner of the shopping center was sued by Longs Drugs for allowing a Safeway to be constructed at the mall.

 In 2013, First Hawaiian Bank opened a branch at the mall.
+The building was built after the demolition of former tenant Blockbuster.

 In 2015, Old Navy and Pier 1 Imports opened stores in the mall.